An Ear for Pythagorean Harmonics:

 Two different musical tones heard together can produce in the listener a pleasant sensation additional to that felt when the two tones are heard separately.
 Such pleasant sensations, called "harmonies" or "consonances," are a foundation of music.
 Another pair of tones heard together might give rise to an unpleasant sensation, called "dissonance," which is experienced as a kind of tension.

-In a mathematical approach to music, each tone is described by a frequency, sometimes called a "pitch" – namely, a certain number of "cycles per second" or Hertz (Hz).
+In a mathematical approach to music, each tone is described by a frequency, namely, a certain number of "cycles per second" or Hertz (Hz).
 A pitch of 440 Hz denotes the sound of a conventionally-tuned violin playing an open A string.

 The ancient sage Pythagoras first discovered that consonance between tones can be identified by simple ratios of whole numbers, such as "3:2."
 Expressed in the modern language of frequencies: when the frequencies of two tones define a simple whole number ratio, the pair of tones gives rise to a pleasant sensation or consonance.
 A musical scale consists of tones that, taken in pairs, define certain ratios with respect to one another.
 Simple ratios identify pleasant pairs and complex ratios identify tense pairs.
 Pleasure and tension are thus identified with ratios (also known as "pitch relations") and ordered accorded to numbers, on the one hand, and a musical scale, on the other hand.